 Human Trafficking is a huge problem in the world today.
 Like you, we think it’s terrible, and must end.

-While superficially, our offer of work to you is similar to some scenarios related to human trafficking, we hope it’s clear that the way we work is quite different.
-For example,
+While superficially, our offer of work to you is similar to some scenarios related to human trafficking (for example, you mention to someone, “they’re flying me to Europe and I’m doing some sexy shoots!”, they’re gonna freak out! 😲), we hope it’s clear that the way we work is quite different.
+So when sharing with others, be sure to also add these points;

 - We don’t charge you for working with us

-- We pay for your return flights in your name, and provide private accommodation
+- We pay for your return flights in your name, and give you the info before you leave home

-- We don’t target immigrants, homeless people, runaways, underage, mentally disabled, or people with poor language skills
+- We don’t target immigrants, homeless people, runaways, underage, mentally disabled, or people with poor language skills.
+In fact, we have several processes to filter out at-risk people, and those who do not seem to be making decisions on their own.

 - We encourage you to ask questions at all stages of the process, and we’ll always answer them honestly